 Then the news from his attorney and Joe Gibbs that he wouldn’t remain with JGR’s Cup program for a fourth season.

 Thankfully for Erik Jones, he didn’t stay unemployed long.
-In fact, he technically wasn’t unemployed at all since he found a ride for 2021 prior to his time at Joe Gibbs Racing coming to a close.
+In fact, he technically wasn’t unemployed at all since he found a ride for 2021 before his time at Joe Gibbs Racing ended

 But his first couple of months as a lame-duck driver were stressful, to say the least.
 He recalls spending several hours a day on the phone trying to firm up a plan for 2021.
 One of the teams he spoke with was JTG Daugherty Racing.

 “We came very close to a deal that fell through last minute,” Jones said on The Dale Jr. Download.
 Jones also said he engaged in talks with Stewart-Haas Racing, but nothing ultimately came from that, either.

 Finally, in the last full month of the season, Jones found his next racing home.
 That’s when Bubba Wallace unexpectedly announced he was leaving the organization now known as Petty GMS.
 He joined the newly formed 23XI Racing in 2021.
 Needing a driver to replace Wallace, Petty GMS came calling for Jones.